 Get that protection right now.
 Call 269-978-6560 to schedule your free consultation.

 Full Service Representation During Divorce

 If you’re like many people facing divorce, you may not even be aware of all of the issues to be resolved in your divorce case.
 That’s okay—that’s our job.
-When you retain Tara L. Sharp & Associates to represent you in a divorce case, we’ll identify the legal issues to be resolved, including:
+When you retain Sharp & Storm to represent you in a divorce case, we’ll identify the legal issues to be resolved, including:

 - Child custody

 - Division of retirement accounts

 In Michigan, a complaint for divorce is based on the allegation that “there has been a breakdown of the marriage relationship to the extent that the objects of matrimony have been destroyed and there remains no reasonable likelihood that the marriage can be preserved.”
 No other grounds need or may be stated.